Bascil/go-data-structures-and-design-patterns/16-heap-data-structure/readme.md

                             9 1 5  7  34           _|_

 ```
-- we can express insert and extract as O(h), where h is the height of the tree
+- we can express insert and extract as **O(h)**, where h is the *height* of the tree
-- if you want to express the time complexity with n, the size of the array, we can replace h with log of n
+- if you want to express the time complexity with n, the size of the array, we can replace `h` with `log of n`
 - the height ans the number of indices have a logarithmic relation
 - the time complexity of inserting and extracting from a heap would be O(log n)

-## solution
+## solution in Go

 ```
 struct MaxHeap
-methods -Insert, Extract, maxHeapifyUp, maxHeapifyDown, swap functions - parent, left, right
+methods - Insert, Extract, maxHeapifyUp, maxHeapifyDown, swap functions - parent, left, right

 ```